42minutes/go-42minutes/README.md

 # 42minutes

-42 minutes is a collection of tools to manage your tv-series collection.
+42minutes is a collection of tools to manage your tv-series collection.
-It consists of a cliemt, server, and user interface.
+It consists of a client, server, and user interface.

+In addition to these there is a single user daemon that wraps server and client into a single binary, requires no authentication, and meant to be used by a single user.

+__The standalone daemon is the first thing 42minutes will focus on.__

 ## client